 Add your image

 Bandonkers allows you to add an image of yourself or your band which will show on any ad you post.
-People will immediately notice an ad with an image amongst text only ads.
-It's also a little more personal for users to see who they're speaking to rather than just text.
+People instantly notice ads with images among text-only listings.
+It also makes your ad feel more personal as users can see who they're speaking to.
 As a general rule of thumb, adding your image gets you more replies.

 Age